jimbit-io/jimbit-io.github.io/_posts/2023-01-06-use-powershell-to-monitor-windows-defender-firewall.md

 tags: powershell,windows-server
 ---

-I'm trying to think of a proper reason for my first real post to be about Windows Defender firewall, since I hardly ever monitor it.
+I'm trying to think of a proper reason for my first technical post to be about Windows Defender firewall, since I don't consult it that much.
 With (hardware) network appliances, providing more than capable monitoring/analyzers, or even old-school switch ACL's, why go through the trouble of using Windows Defender firewall logs which are neither viewable in real-time nor formatted in a proper fileformat?

 Well...
 Most of the time there probably isn't a very good reason to.
 However, it does offer a few advantages;
 - You can't get much closer to the source than the OS logging itself, right?
 At this level you'll be sure to see if a packet even reaches the system and if it does; how is it processed?